venmo/venmo.github.io/_posts/2015-01-12-thank-you-open-source-community.md

 We open-source a lot of things at Venmo, and we also use a lot of open-source libraries.
 To show some appreciation to all of the open-source maintainers and contributors out there, we thought it might be cool to share a list of open-source libraries and tools that the Venmo iOS team relies on.
 Thank you everyone out there who has contributed to these projects and other projects out there.
 Here’s to a great 2015!

 * [1PasswordExtension](https://github.com/AgileBits/onepassword-app-extension) adds 1Password support to our login.
 (Psssst...
-Look out for it in our next release. ;))
+Look out for it in our next release!)
 * [AFNetworking](https://github.com/AFNetworking/AFNetworking) is great for all things networking, but we especially like `UIImageView+AFNetworking` for async image loading.
 * [Alcatraz](https://github.com/supermarin/Alcatraz) is the package manager that brings XVim, FuzzyAutocomplete, GitGutter, etc. to Xcode.
 Such a must have.
 * [BZGFormViewController](https://github.com/benzguo/BZGFormViewController) is great for simple forms that require validation.
 We use it in our app for our sign up and edit profile views.